Peel's Bill

-Peel's Bill, or the 1819 Act for the Resumption of Cash Payments (59 Geo.
-III, cap.
-49), marked the return of the British currency to the gold standard, after the Bank Restriction Act 1797 saw paper money replacing convertibility to gold and silver under the financial pressures of the French Revolutionary Wars.
+Peel's Bill, or the Resumption of Cash Payments Act 1819 (59 Geo.
+3. c.
+49) was an act of the Parliament of the United Kingdom that marked the return of the British currency to the gold standard, after the Bank Restriction Act 1797 (37 Geo.
+3. c.
+45) saw paper money replacing convertibility to gold and silver under the financial pressures of the French Revolutionary Wars.

 Controversial in its passing, Peel's Bill generated debate and conflict over the decades that followed.

 Antecedents

 The debate over the return to the gold standard dated back at least to the Bullion Report of 1810, whose recommendations of a return to cash payments within two years were hotly opposed by, among others, Nicholas Vansittart on both theoretical and practical grounds.
 While the principle of a return to gold became broadly accepted, its implementation was repeatedly postponed, until in 1819 public outrage forced the establishment of a committee to review the matter, chaired by Sir Robert Peel.
-Initially proclaiming himself a neutral on the matter - "I voted with Van in 1811" - Peel soon swung his weight behind the Bullionist call for a return to what was seen as the sound and honest money of the gold standard.
+Initially proclaiming himself a neutral on the matter – "I voted with Van in 1811" – Peel soon swung his weight behind the Bullionist call for a return to what was seen as the sound and honest money of the gold standard.